Respect For All

 GVI has traditionally decided not to create service programs that involve working directly with displaced or refugee people.
 This is because of such people’s high level of vulnerability, and the need for specialised skills, training, or experience when working with them.
-Sending unskilled and inexperienced volunteers to work with people who have undergone and may still be going through significant trauma represents a level of risk that GVI cannot mitigate.
+Sending unskilled and inexperienced participants to work with people who have undergone and may still be going through significant trauma represents a level of risk that GVI cannot mitigate.

 However, this is not to say that we will never work with people who have already been resettled in host countries, and are seeking to integrate into their new societies or for new opportunities to develop themselves.
 Such programs could potentially be something that GVI get involved in the future, although there are currently no plans to do so.

 There have been some occasions when GVI has responded to situations of natural disaster or crisis.
 When a disaster or other crisis strikes an areas wherein we have local operations, we first assess the situation.
 Then, if it is decided in conjunction with local partners to take action, specific objectives are laid out, best practices are reviewed, and then the work begins to assist in crisis recovery in an ethical, participatory, and integrated way.
 When it comes to disasters or crises that don’t affect our own bases and we can’t take direct action to help, we may be able to help with relief or recovery via the GVI Trust, a UK Registered Charity that supports projects and campaigns through monetary donations.